rigaya/NVEnc/NVEncC_Options.en.md

 Select the level of log output.

 - **level**
+  - trace ...
+Output information for each frame (slow)
+  - debug ...
+Output additional information, mainly for debug
+  - info ...
+Display general encoding information (default)
+  - warn ...
+Show errors and warnings
   - error ...
 Display only errors
-  - warn ...
-Show errors and warnings
+  - quiet ...
+Show no logs
-  - info ...
-Display general encoding information (default)
-  - debug ...
-Output additional information, mainly for debug
-  - trace ...
-Output information for each frame (slow)

 - **Target**
   Target category of logs.
 Will be handled as ```all``` when omitted.